panalexeu/horchunk/README.md

 Fig. 4.
 The process of finding the threshold $t$ using an assessment from a person.

 Using the binary search-based tuning, the threshold value tof the cosine similarity can be adjusted based on the data that will be split.
-In addition, since the static window size of m sentences is set in the process of forming dictionary D, the tuning finds  the  minimum  threshold  value  for  forming  semantically  complete documents of $m$ sentences or more.
+In addition, since the static window size of $m$ sentences is set in the process of forming dictionary $D$, the tuning finds  the  minimum  threshold  value  for  forming  semantically  complete documents of $m$ sentences or more.

-### Benchmarks
+For more details, check the [research paper](https://journals.uran.ua/eejet/article/view/326177/317250).

 ### Installation